-The protected areas work in a similar way to the Character Preservation Areas in the Barossa Valley and McLaren Vale which have been successfully in place since 2012.
+The EFPAs are designed to operate in a similar way to the Character Preservation Areas in the Barossa Valley and McLaren Vale, which have been successfully in place since 2012.

 The Environment and Food Production Areas have been introduced to: